 - 1. Submit an Application to the College.
 Applicants can apply on-line or contact any campus for a paper application. - Request that your high school and/or college transcript or GED® certificate be sent immediately to the Admissions Office on the campus to which you are applying.
 Submit Advanced Placement Test scores from your high school, as well as Tech Prep verification, CLEP or DANTES scores.
 (See information above about this requirement.) - 3.
-Demonstrate College readiness in one of the following ways:
+Demonstrate College readiness.